 Know what runs on a server

 No more black boxes.
-Caution gives you cryptographic proof, total portability and minimal complexity.
+Verifiable compute platform with cryptographic proof, portability, and minimal complexity.

 ProblemAn enclave without verifiability is still a black box.
 Attestation reports a hash, not whether it matches your source.
 You cannot confirm what the enclave is running.